20 Aug 2024

 Trends and evolving technologies impact how people perceive digital products.
 If your competitors all have slick and modern websites, while yours appears clunky and difficult to use, users will form a negative perception of your brand.

-But product redesign shouldn’t always be a response to your competitors’ actions.
+But a product redesign shouldn’t always be a response to your competitors’ actions.
 Scaling up, shifting demographics, rebranding, and other business shifts may also make it necessary to change your website or app design.

 The product redesign process